Non-Linear Analog Processing in MIMO Systems with Coarse Quantization: Circuit Design and Power Analysis

-} The circuit block diagram of the proposed multi-step envelope detector is shown in Fig. \ref{fig:pipeline}(a).
-Compared with the conventional pipe-line ADC shown in Fig. \ref{fig:pipeline}(b) this circuit exhibits major power saving by removing the one-bit DAC and subtractor used in each stage.
-In terms of functionality, the linearity in both scenarios is mainly limited by gain and bandwidth of operational amplifiers (Op-amp) used in functional blocks.

-The operational amplifiers deployed in the envelope detector are two-stage differential to single-ended amplifiers with gain-bandwidth product (GBW) of 32 GHz in Fig. \ref{Xuyang1}(a).
-This GBW allows to amplify signals up to 10 GHz with a gain above 15 dB, which is critical for the operation of the envelope detector shown in Fig. \ref{Xuyang1}(b).
+\textbf{Envelope Detectors:} The proposed multi-step envelope detector is shown in Figure \ref{fig:poly}(c).
+The operational amplifiers deployed in the envelope detector are two-stage differential to single-ended amplifiers with gain-bandwidth product (GBW) of 32 GHz in Figure \ref{Xuyang1}(a).
+This GBW allows to amplify signals up to 10 GHz with a gain above 15 dB, which is critical for the operation of the envelope detector shown in Figure \ref{Xuyang1}(b).
 The resistors in this circuit establish a trade-off between the bandwidth and the waveform distortion.
 In other words, the larger resistance value leads to smaller distortion of the flipping negative part at the expense of increasing the resistance associated with the output pole of each envelope detector stage, and subsequently limiting the bandwidth of operation.
 In our simulations, we assumed 500$\Omega$ resistors.
-According to the simulation results shown in Fig. \ref{Xuyang2}, the higher gain of each operational amplifier leads to smaller amplitude distortion at the output, which naturally is achieved at the expense of a smaller bandwidth for the amplifier, thereby leading to a distortion-bandwidth tradeoff.
+According to the simulation results shown in Figure \ref{Xuyang3}(a), the higher gain of each operational amplifier leads to smaller amplitude distortion at the output, which naturally is achieved at the expense of a smaller bandwidth for the amplifier, thereby leading to a distortion-bandwidth tradeoff.

-By cascading multiple stages of the envelope detectors, as mentioned in Section \ref{sec:env} the achievable data-rate increases.
-To justify this claim, we have simulated the two-stage envelope detector circuit in Fig. \ref{fig:pipeline}(a).
-The DC level shifter is realized by diode-based circuits which consume no DC power and can operate up to 6 GHz.

-The simulated eye-diagram performance of the two-stage envelope detector is illustrated in Fig. \ref{Xuyang3}.
-It can be noted that at such higher data rates (12 Gb/s), in contrast to lower data rates where a square wave is feasible, sinusoidal waveforms are the only feasible inputs to an ADC \cite{Savoj}.
-Therefore, in our simulations we consider the input to the absolute value function circuitry to be a sinusoidal waveform due to the slewing effects \cite{slew}.